-It is important that you verify that all of your credit has been transferred through the UO Office of the Registrar.
+It is important that you verify that all of your credit has been transferred to the UO Office of the Registrar.
 If you take classes somewhere other than the UO, be sure to submit an official transcript to the registrar.

 Click on “student menu.”

 Click on “view degree audit.”